Obstructive Lung Diseases Overview Practice Questions

 38. How can a flattened diaphragm be discovered?

-39. What is barrel chest?
+39. What is a barrel chest?

-40. What are the signs and symptoms of Emphysema?
+40. What are the signs and symptoms of emphysema?

-41. What are the Emphysema diagnostic tests?
+41. What are the diagnostic tests for emphysema?

-Chest radiography and pulmonary function tests.
+Chest radiography and pulmonary function testing (PFT).

-42. What is the treatment for Emphysema?
+42. What is the treatment for emphysema?

-Avoidance of respiratory irritants, Immunization against influenza and pneumonia, Pulmonary rehabilitation, Appropriate breathing techniques, and Adequate nutrition and hydration.
+Avoidance of respiratory irritants, immunization against influenza and pneumonia, pulmonary rehabilitation, appropriate breathing techniques, and adequate nutrition and hydration.

-43. What are the warning signs of Chronic Bronchitis?
+43. What are the warning signs of chronic bronchitis?

 History of cigarette smoking or living in urban or industrial areas.

-46. What are the signs and symptoms of Chronic Bronchitis?
+46. What are the signs and symptoms of chronic bronchitis?

-47. What is Asthma?
+47. What is asthma?

-48. Asthma often occurs in what ages?
+48. Asthma often occurs at what ages?

 49. What is extrinsic asthma?